JazmineMT/ContentGuide/02-voice-and-tone.md

 ### Conversational

 Although we work with computers every day, we don't want to sound like one.
-Use contractions and address our customers a 'you' to keep things conversational.
+Use contractions and address our customers as 'you' to keep things conversational.

 <pre>
 ✅  With your products set up in the stores,